serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 *Step 4: Create GraphQL Resolvers*

-Now lets dive deep into how lambda retrieves data from DynamoDB, RDS and Rest Backend.
-We will take an example of getUserInfo which takes user twitter handle as an input and returns user info and list of tweets.
+Now let's dive deep into how lambda retrieves data from DynamoDB, RDS and REST backend.
+We will take an example of `getUserInfo` field which takes twitter handle as an input and returns user's personal and tweet info.

 DynamoDB backend:
 -----------------

 1. Data Modeling and Table Creation

-We will create two tables (Users and Tweets) to store user and tweet info respectively and GSI on Tweets table.
+We will create two tables (Users and Tweets) to store user and tweet info respectively and GSI on Tweets table to sort user tweets by timestamp.
+These resources will be created using `serverless.yml` [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/serverless.yml)

 **Table**: _User_
 **HashKey**: _handle_